Filoppi/Prey-Luma/ReadMe.txt

 The game's original shaders code can be found in the ... pak in the GOG version of the game (extract the zip).
 Luma shaders can be found in ".\Data\Binaries\Danielle\x64\Release\Prey-Luma\".

+The steam game won't start if launched directly from the executable, unless u have a cracked steam dll.
+That's also the only way to hook graphics debuggers to the Steam version (NV and Intel work...?). no reshade

 Luma inherits code from the following repositories: https://github.com/ersh1/Luma-Prey/ https://github.com/clshortfuse/renodx